VLC Fusion: Vision-Language Conditioned Sensor Fusion for Robust Object Detection: Methodology

-for text prompt $p_\textrm{captioning}$.
-Specifically, a pre-trained VLM is queried with $p_\textrm{captioning}=<$\textit{Describe the input scene}$>$ with a system prompt described in Appendix~\ref{app:prompts}.
-It gives us $M$ image-caption pairs $(x, c_x)$.
+Here, \(p_{\mathrm{caption}}\) is the text prompt ``Describe the input scene,'' together with the system prompt provided in Supplementary.
+This gives us \(M\) image-caption pairs \((x, c_x)\).

-{Step 2 (Extraction):} After captioning, we use $\mathrm{extract}()$ to generate a set of environmental conditions, $C$, using the $M$ image-caption pairs:
+\paragraph{Step 2 (Extraction).} After generating captions, we apply \(\mathrm{extract}(\cdot)\) to the \(M\) image-caption pairs to derive a set of environmental conditions \(C\):

-for prompt $p_\textrm{extraction}=<$\textit{Provide conditions based on the following image-caption pairs.}$>$ with a system prompt described in Appendix~\ref{app:prompts}.
-This step helps us to derive structured, application-specific environmental conditions.
-For example, from the caption \textit{``busy urban intersection on a cloudy day,''} conditions such as \textit{``presence of vehicles,'' ``cloudy weather,''} and \textit{``busy pedestrian activity''} are derived.
-This automated process robustly captures both high-level semantics and fine-grained contextual cues.
-In practice, we remove the duplicate conditions before using them for training or testing the fusion model.
+Here, \(p_{\mathrm{extraction}}\) is the prompt ``Provide conditions based on the following image--caption pairs,'' used together with the system prompt described in Supplementary.
+This step converts free-form captions into a structured set of application-specific environmental conditions.
+For example, from the caption \textit{``busy urban intersection on a cloudy day,''} the extracted conditions may include \textit{``presence of vehicles,''} \textit{``cloudy weather,''} and \textit{``busy pedestrian activity.''} In this way, the extraction stage captures both high-level scene semantics and fine-grained contextual cues.
+Before using these conditions for training and evaluation, we remove duplicate entries.

-{Step 3 (Generation): } Once environmental conditions have been identified, the next step involves generating condition-specific responses for each data point in training dataset, $D$, by querying a pretrained VLM.
-Specifically, we utilize GPT-4o to query responses, $r \in \{\mathrm{True},\mathrm{False} \}$, for evaluating the presence of extracted conditions for each image in the full training dataset:
+\paragraph{Step 3 (Generation).} Once the environmental conditions have been identified, we query a pretrained VLM to determine whether each condition is present in each image from the full training dataset \(D\).
+Concretely, for every image \(x \in D\) and condition \(c \in C\), we generate a binary response: